simplygreatwork/heroic/readme.md

 scope.plug(off = register_another_event_listener())
 ```

 When you're finished with a scope, unplug.
-The handlers will be disconnected and disposed.
+These handlers will be disconnected and disposed.

 ```javascript
 scope.unplug()